 St Thomas's has welcomed visitors for almost eight hundred years, and is one of the essential sights of the city.
 The church stands in its own square at the north end of Salisbury High Street, a two minute walk from the Cathedral Close.
 It's packed with stunning historical and architectural features and unique art.
 Try to spot the "damned bishop" being led away to Hell in the famous and newly-restored Doom painting.
 Or try counting all 250 angels on the roof, walls and pillars.

-During the pandemic period the church is not open for sightseeing.
+The church is open for sightseeing.

 During the pandemic period there is no coffee and cake available.